 UCLA measured trends before and during WPC for each metric based on the date of an individual WPC enrollee's enrollment.
 UCLA examined changes in trends before and during WPC using a difference-in-difference (DD) analysis by modeling the changes in yearly increments up to 2 years (Pre-Year 1 and Pre-Year 2) before WPC enrollment and up to 5 years (Year 1, 2, 3, 4, and 5) during WPC.
-For these, the DD analysis measured the trends or change in yearly rates from Pre-Year 2 vs. Pre-Year 1 for both WPC enrollees and the control group; the change in the yearly rate during WPC from Year 1 to Year 5 for both WPC enrollees and the control group; and the difference between the changes in WPC enrollees vs. the control group from before to during WPC.
+For these, the DD analysis measured the trends or change in yearly rates from Pre-Year 2 vs. Pre-Year 1 for both WPC enrollees and the control group; the change in the yearly rate during WPC from Year 1 to Year 5 for both WPC enrollees and the control group from before to during WPC.
 These estimates were adjusted for beneficiary demographics as well as health status and use of services pre-WPC.
 Further details can be found in Appendix A.